NeilWJames/email-notice-wp-document-revisions/readme.txt

 1. Download wp-document-revisions-email-notice
 2. Extract to `/wp-content/plugins/wp-document-revisions-email-notice` directory
 3. Activate the plugin through the 'Plugins' menu in WordPress

+== Upgrade Notice ==

+No specific instructions.

+== WP Document Revisions Email Notice Filters ==

+= Filter: wpdr_en_filesize =

+In /includes/class-wpdr-email-notice.php

+Filters whether to attach the file depending on its size and type of user.

 == Frequently Asked Questions ==